 The Douro, streaming through Spain and Portugal, makes a postcard-perfect scenery.
 This idyllic landscape is what makes Douro Valley the highlight and most romantic place in Portugal.

 Once a raging river, Douro is now placid after the installation of eight dams.
 The tamed and shimmering water now reflect the terraced hillsides.
 Winding through the unspoiled landscape are many cruises, nature trails, and mountain roads.

-Known for its abounding grape harvest and delicious wines, the valley is bucket-list-worthy place to visit in Portugal.
+Known for its abounding grape harvest and delicious wines, the valley is a bucket-list-worthy place to visit in Portugal.